edoweb/regal-vagrant-centos7/README.md

 # About

 This repository provides a working vagrant config to create a centos7 virtualbox with a running regal backend installed.
+If fully installed, all regal endpoints can be made available under `https://api.localhost` on your host machine.
+The underlying sources are provided as eclipse projects in a shared folder.

 # Prerequisites